Digital Audio Workstations+ #

 Modular Based: #

-VCV isn’t really DAW, so lacks good ways to do automation and complex sequencing, at least without work arounds.
+VCV isn’t really DAW, so lacks good ways to do automation and complex sequencing, at least without workarounds.
 For generative music, it’s still probably your best bet.
 That said, you can absolutely make awesome tracks in it, though they really need to be performed and recorded live.
-This means you may need to do multiple takes if you accidently mess something up while playing.
+This means you may need to do multiple takes if you accidentally mess something up while playing.

-VCV may also lead you down the path of Eurorack or a hybrid Eurorack and VCV setup, and that is stupid epensive.
+VCV may also lead you down the path of Eurorack or a hybrid Eurorack and VCV setup, and that is stupid expensive.

 - Free and open source-ish